BarbWire-1/geometrix/README.md

 He worked out a [fitbit-widget-template](https://github.com/gondwanasoft/fitbit-widget-template) for creating your own widgets based on an OOP approach in JS.

 Any ideas or critcism would be highly appreciated!
 I just tried, what I thought might work.
-But I'm totally convinced there will be much better solutions...
+But I'm pretty sure, that this is far away from "how things should be done"...